syiming/testbed/docs/source/support/gcp.md

 # Get started with Google Cloud Platform

-[toc]

 ## Reminder: STOP YOUR INSTANCES

-We've put this reminder in the beginning to both emphasize the importance and to remind users first thing when they open the guide.
+We've put this reminder at the beginning to both emphasize the importance and to remind users first thing when they open the guide.

 _**Stopping instances** is very important and can be done by clicking on the stop button at the top of the page showing your instances._ Otherwise, you **will run out of credits**.
 More details about this below.

 ## Overview